BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors: Calculation of the Baryon Asymmetry of the Universe

 and the distribution functions are given by

 Note that we do not use the complete dependence on the wall velocity $v_W$ in the thermal coefficients induced by the distribution function ($+$ refers to fermions, $-$ to bosons, $\beta=1/T$)

 with

+and the small perturbation $\delta f_i$.
 Instead, the additional assumption of small wall velocities ($v_W \ll1$) is used to expand the thermal coefficients, simplifying the transport equations further.
 In this way, it is not possible to discuss the behaviour for arbitrary wall velocities, and wall velocities with values close to the plasma speed should be taken with caution.
-Recently, Ref.~\cite{Cline:2020jre} extended the semi-classical force approach for arbitrary wall velocities.\s
+Recently, Ref.~\cite{Cline:2020jre} extended the semi-classical force approach for arbitrary wall velocities.
+Furthermore, Ref.~\cite{Konstandin:2014zta} also improved the fluid approach to relativistic wall velocities.\s

 The thermal coefficients are evaluated in an equidistant grid in $\lbrace m^2(z),T\rbrace$ which is called through a bi-cubic spline in {\tt\ewBSMPT}.
-Thereby it is possible to keep the $z$ dependence in the thermal coefficients without significant increase of run-time. \s
+Thereby it is possible to keep the $z$ dependence in the thermal coefficients without significant increase of run-time.
+More specifically, we sampled $m^2$ from $0~\mathrm{GeV}^2$ to $5~\mathrm{GeV}^2$ with a step size of $10^{-3}$ and afterwards up to $200^2~\mathrm{GeV}^2$ with a step size of $5~\mathrm{GeV}^2$.
+The temperature steps are sampled from $10~\mathrm{GeV}$ up $250~\mathrm{GeV}$ with a step size of $2~\mathrm{GeV}$.
+We tested several different step sizes in the grid and observed that the overall result of the BAU does not show a significant dependence.
+The effect was in the sub-percentage region at most.
+The choice was a compromise between the header file size due to the larger grid and the required precision.\footnote{Information on the grid can also be found at the webpage in \url{https://phbasler.github.io/BSMPT/Kfunctions__grid_8h.html}.} \s

 In the thermal plasma in front of the bubble wall, the full particle content has to be considered in the transport equations.
-The dominant contribution to the production of the baryon asymmetry is given by the top quark, however, because of its large mass, respectively its strong Yukawa interaction with the thermal plasma.
+The dominant contribution to the production of the baryon asymmetry is given by the top quark, however, because of its large mass, or rather its strong Yukawa interaction with the thermal plasma.
 It is the (large) amount of CP violation in the quark sector that dominantly drives the generation of the left-handed excess. \s

-The transport equations are derived for a single Dirac fermion with a complex mass term and includes Yukawa interactions, strong sphaleron interactions and $W$-boson scattering.
+The transport equations are derived for a single Dirac fermion with a complex mass term and include Yukawa interactions, strong sphaleron interactions and $W$-boson scattering.
 The transport equations read \cite{Fromme:2006cm,Fromme:2006wx}

 The second-order CP-odd chemical potentials $\mu_{i,2}$ ($i=t,b,t^c,h$) describe the particle density excess of the left-handed top and bottom quarks, the right-handed top quark and the Higgs boson.
 The plasma velocities $u_i$ are defined as in Ref.~\cite{Fromme:2006cm}.
 The source term $S_t$ reads